Legal writer at TermsFeed.

 Privacy by Design and the CPRA

-The CPRA requires that applicable businesses take steps to ensure that they are protecting California consumers' privacy from beginning to end.
+The CPRA amendments require that applicable businesses take steps to ensure that they are protecting California consumers' privacy from beginning to end.
 This is a concept known as Privacy by Design, and it has been popularized since the GDPR came about.

 The concept of Privacy by Design was not explicitly required by the CCPA, so this is an updated requirement.